Caleb Frost Sanderson

 That same instinct shows up in how I work with AI output.
 When a V2 design in flight was really “a wireframe from Claude that still needs hi-fi polish,” I said so in writing, drove the team to a de-scope decision, and named who would close the fidelity debt and when.
 Cutting scope out loud — and labeling what’s still owed — is the unglamorous senior behavior that keeps speed from quietly becoming a quality problem.

-I'm a strong generalist — UX research, IC product design across web and mobile, design systems, and team leadership.
-The direction I'm deliberately deepening in is the technical one: front-end and design-system implementation, where design judgment and code live in the same person instead of being handed off.
+I’m a strong generalist — UX research, IC product design across web and mobile, design systems, and team leadership.
+In practice that leans technical: front-end and design-system implementation, where design judgment and code live in the same person instead of being handed off.

-I want to be honest about the shape of that today.
-My front-end reality is mostly PR review, enforcing design principles, and maintaining design-system standards — using theme tokens for spacing and color instead of hard-coded values — plus the occasional cleanup PR I push myself.
-I'm building toward more, and my current work shows that trajectory towards an agent-operated design system.
+Day to day, my front-end work is mostly PR review, enforcing design principles, and maintaining design-system standards — using theme tokens for spacing and color instead of hard-coded values — plus the occasional cleanup PR I push myself.
+The same thread runs through work toward an agent-operated design system: keeping tokens, themes, and generated UI aligned as one system.

-The aim isn't to occupy a dev seat.
-It's to multiply the dev team: to be the person who understands the code well enough to keep AI-generated UI aligned to the system, at the speed AI now produces it.
+The aim isn’t to occupy a dev seat.
+It’s to multiply the dev team: understanding the code well enough to keep AI-generated UI aligned to the system, at the speed AI now produces it.
 As models flood every team with plausible interfaces, the scarce skill stops being generating UI and becomes keeping it coherent.
-That's the bet I'm making about where a designer creates the most leverage next.